Welcome toCowal & Dunoon

 Bordered on three sides by sea lochs, with excellent hill walking, wildlife, and a sculpture park.

-From the spectacular treks through the Arrochar Alps to long walks in the hills around Loch Eck, the Cowal peninsula is excellent for walkers of all abilities.
-The ferry to Cowal from Rhubodach on Bute takes five minutes, and before you head off into the peninsula, stop off at the sculpture park at Caol Riadh in Colintraive.
+From the spectacular treks through the Arrochar Alps to long walks in the hills around Loch Eck, Dunoon and the Cowal peninsula are excellent areas for walkers of all abilities.
+CalMac operates a fast and frequent passenger ferry service between the coastal town of Gourock to Dunoon, and with excellent rail links from Glasgow it's easy to enjoy a day away from city life.
+An alternative route is to take the ferry to Cowal from Rhubodach on Bute which takes five minutes and on the way there is a stop off at the sculpture park at Caol Riadh in Colintraive.
 Head round to Ostel Bay for the best beach in the area, or make your way to Benmore Botanic Gardens for its collection of giant redwoods, rhododendrons, and other rare plant species.
 Don't miss the wildlife in Cowal: look out for red squirrels, red deer, otters, and the occasional bird of prey.
+Other local attractions easily accessible from Dunoon as a foot passenger include, Pucks Glen, Corlarach Forest and Kilmun Arboretum - all part of the Argyll Forest Park.

 The ferry from Rhubodach in Bute to Cowal takes five minutes, arriving at Colintraive.
 No advance booking is necessary on this sailing.
 Simply turn up at the port of departure, buy a ticket, and go on the next available sailing.